Table of content

 Use a glucometer or CGM Sensor (used for continuous monitoring without fingerpricking) to check your blood sugar levels.

-• For best packaged snacks, try to keep your carbohydrate intake between 15-30 grams.
+- For the best packaged snacks, try to keep your carbohydrate intake between 15-30 grams.

 Insulin Management: